shepherdingelectrons/OpenMST/README.md

 # OpenMST
-NanoTemper MST data sits in .MOC and requires specialist software to access - until now!
+[Microscale Thermophoresis](https://en.wikipedia.org/wiki/Microscale_thermophoresis) (MST) is a biophysical technique that meaures how fluorescently labelled proteins, DNA and small molecules move in response to an induced thermal gradient, and is used increasingly to characterise molecular interactions.

-This python script processes NanoTemper MST .MOC files and generates Excel files (*.XLSX) with the extracted data.
+NanoTemper MST instruments produce data in a custom .MOC format that requires specialist (and expensive) software to open.
+OpenMST is a python program that processes NanoTemper MST .MOC files and generates Excel files (.XLSX) with the extracted data.

 ## Installation